México is bordered on the north by the USA (California, Arizona, New Mexico and Texas); on the west by the Pacific Ocean;

 European and Amerindian descent) and 30% Amerindian (indígena - including Nahua, Maya, Zapotecs, Mixtecs, Totonacs, and Tarascos

 Language: Spanish and 59 indigenous languages (Other languages spoken, mostly as an additional language

-are: English, Mayan and Chinese (Taiwanese dialect).
+are: English, Mayan and Chinese (Tiawanese dialect).
 In resort areas, border towns and villages it is not unusual to find

 many people speaking 2 languages.